SpecFlowOSS/SpecFlow/docs/Installation/Configuration.md

 # Configuration

-SpecFlow's behaviour can be configured extensively.
+SpecFlow's behavior can be configured extensively.
 How to configure SpecFlow depends on the version of SpecFlow you are using.

+## SpecFlow 3.x

+Starting with SpecFlow 3, you can use the `specflow.json` file to configure it.
+It is mandatory for .NET Core projects and it is recommended for .NET Framework projects.
+When using the .NET Framework, you can still use the `app.config` file, as with earlier versions of SpecFlow.

+If both the `specflow.json` and `app.config` files are available in a project, `specflow.json` takes precedence.

 ## SpecFlow 2.x

 SpecFlow 2 is configured in your standard .NET configuration file, `app.config`, which is automatically added to your project.
 This method is not supported by .NET Core, and SpecFlow 2 does not include .NET Core support.

-## SpecFlow 3.x

-The configuration has been moved to a JSON file, `specflow.json`.
-This file is mandatory for .NET Core projects, and optional for projects using the Full Framework.
-When using the Full Framework, you can still use the `app.config` file, as with earlier versions of SpecFlow, or `specflow.json`.
-If both the `specflow.json` and `app.config` files are available in a Full Framework project, `specflow.json` takes precedence.

 We recommend using `specflow.json` in new projects.